Equestrian Workouts You Can Do At Home - Horse Riding Holidays and Safaris

 Workout walk-throughs

-We recently spoke to equestrian fitness guru Kelly Altschwager about all things rider fitness and to be honest, it was mindblowing.
+A while back, spoke to equestrian fitness guru Kelly Altschwager about all things rider fitness and to be honest, it was mindblowing.
 Check out the video and article here: Equestrian Fitness with Kelly from Western Workouts.
 Kelly has also written two great articles for Horse and Rider: 30 Small Fitness Changes to Improve Your Riding and Out of (Saddle) Shape.

 Over at the U.S. Eventing Association, John Sanford has written a great muscle-by-muscle exercise guide for riders.